top of page

 The verb 'cavil' has its origins in the Latin word 'cavillari,' which means 'to jest' or 'to mock.'
 Over time, it evolved in meaning and usage, coming to encompass the act of making petty or trivial objections, criticisms, or complaints, often with the intent of finding fault.
 This shift in meaning reflects how the act of jesting or mocking could easily transition into making nitpicky complaints.
 In essence, 'cavil' retains a connection to the idea of finding fault or criticizing, albeit in a more minor and often unconstructive manner.
 The etymology of 'cavil' reminds us of the fine line between playful banter and unnecessary fault-finding in language and communication.

-Quiz: Find the meaning of cavil
+Find the correct meaning of the verb cavil:

 Try Again!